The Free Spirits

 Freeland Free Spirits program celebrates female-identifying, transgender, and gender-nonconforming Oregonians who are busting through the glass ceilings and soaring.
 These are people who think and act in an uninhibited way without worrying about so-called rules or norms.
 We might call them non-conformists, rule-benders, iconoclasts, mavericks, or bohemians.
 We might say they march to their own beat, to their own muse.
 We appreciate them for their abilities to help their community, to create beauty, to be original, to blaze trails, and to celebrate unabashedly.

 Know a good candidate for our next Free Spirit?
-Nominate her today!
+Nominate them today!

 Caroline Fitchett, We Win